Docs / Policies & Filtering / Safe Search explained

 Safe Search explained

-How ScoutDNS enforces Safe Search on Google and Bing, modes, what each one blocks, and how to handle apps that depend on raw search results.
+How ScoutDNS enforces Safe Search on Google and Bing, what each setting does, and how to handle apps that depend on raw search results.

 ScoutDNS can enforce Safe Search on Google and Bing at the DNS layer.
 When enabled, the search engines hide adult-oriented results and block certain explicit queries entirely, including images and videos.